xuanzee/ds_life_expectancy/README.md

 ### Objective
-Identify relationships between between the GDP and life expectancy of six countries with data from the WHO and the World Bank.
+Identify relationships between the GDP and life expectancy of six countries with data from the WHO and the World Bank.